tensorflow/community/rfcs/20181116-saved-model.md

 This section describes with examples the basic primitives that are needed to load a SavedModel for reusing it in python without depending on its original code.
 Note that in many cases, reviving the original class would provide much more functionality than what can be serialized.

-Those primitive types are: Variable, CheckpointableBase, PolymorphicFunction, TrackableResource, TrackableAsset and any nest of those, including nesting of Checkpointable attributes in an object.
+Those primitive types are: Variable, CheckpointableBase, PolymorphicFunction, TrackableResource, and any nest of those, including nesting of Checkpointable attributes in an object.

 Individual examples: